GUIDE: START A BUSINESS IN IOWA | STEP THREE:

 According to the Small Business Administration, a sole proprietorship is an unincorporated business that is run by one individual who has no distinction between the business and the owner.
 So, what does this mean?
 It means that the business owner is entitled to all profits and is responsible for all of the business’s debts, losses and liabilities.
 Essentially whatever profit you make will be added to your personal annual income, and any debt or liabilities you take on are directly tied to you and not the business (because you are the business).

 To register your business as a sole proprietorship, you will need to file what’s called a Trade Name Form with your county recorder’s office.
-This typically costs around $7 to file and should remain in effect until either you file to end the business or the recorder’s office revokes your filed form.
-To save you some time, we have found the recorder’s website for every Iowa county and have listed them out inside of our chatbot, Sprout, found in the bottom right corner of your screen.
-Feel free to open up Sprout, answer our quick three question survey, and follow the onscreen instructions to find your county recorder’s contact information.
+This typically costs under $10 to file and should remain in effect until either you file to end the business or the recorder’s office revokes your filed form.
+To save you some time, we have found the recorder’s website for every Iowa county and have listed them within our Resource Navigator.

 Frequently Asked Questions

-Do you have questions about setting up your online store?
+Do you have questions about writing your business plan?
 You should consider checking out our Resource Navigator.
-It houses the contact information of 400 of our most helpful partners from across the state who provide free to low-cost assistance to Iowa entrepreneurs and small business owners.
+It houses the contact information of 400 of our most helpful partners from across the state, like the Small Business Development Centers, who provide no-cost confidential assistance to Iowa entrepreneurs and small business owners.

 Download this guide for free